snrnats/doc-centre/docfx_project/api/help/allocating_consignments.md

 ## After Allocation

-Once allocated, the consignment's status changes to _Allocated_, enabling you to retrieve its package labels and (where applicable) customs documentation.
+Once allocated to a suitable carrier service, the consignment's status changes to _Allocated_, enabling you to retrieve its package labels and (where applicable) customs documentation.
 All allocation endpoints also return an Allocation Summary, either singularly or (where multiple consignments have been allocated at once) in an array.

 The Allocation Summary contains links to the consignment resource that was allocated, a summary of the carrier service that the consignment was allocated to, a link to the relevant package labels, and a `ConsignmentLegs` array indicating how many legs the shipment will need.
 Where a shipment would need multiple legs to complete, the `ConsignmentLegs` array shows tracking details for each individual leg.